ApiLogicServer/Docs/docs/index.md

 === "1.
 Instant App and API"

-    **Instantly create** a Flask/SQLAlchemy project from your database:
+    Create a Flask/SQLAlchemy project from your database:

     ```bash title="Create Project from database, using API Logic Server CLI"
     ApiLogicServer create --db_url=sqlite:///sample_db.sqlite --project_name=ApiLogicProject
     ```

-    That command creates a standard project you can open your IDE, and start the server (details below).
+    That command creates a standard project you can open and execute in your IDE.
 Here's the **Admin App**, ready for business user collaboration:

     ![Admin App](images/ui-admin/Order-Page.png)